 Ines Zeller Bass, Puppet and Stage Design

 Ines Zeller Bass, Co-Founding Artistic Director of Sandglass, has been performing with puppets since 1968, when she became a member of the Munich marionette theater, Kleines Spiel.
-In 1978, she created her children’s hand puppet theater, Punschi, which has toured Europe, Australia and the US.
+In 1978, she created her children’s hand puppet theater, PUNSCHI, which has toured Europe, Australia and the US.
 In 1982, Ines co-founded Sandglass Theater with husband Eric in Germany and moved the theater to Vermont in the mid-1980s.
 Ines started Sandglass Theater’s program for family audiences.
 Together with Eric, she teaches their approach to puppetry performance and devised composition in workshops in Vermont and abroad.
-She recently designed the puppets and set for Natan El Sabio, a collaborative project with Teatro Luis Poma in El Salvador.
-Ines’ puppets and design for Babylon, Sandglass Theater’s newest production, include two of her many crankies.
-Ines is currently touring in the Sandglass production of D-Generation, An Exaltation of Larks, a piece about people with dementia.
-She is a UNIMA citation winner and in 2010, received the Vermont Governor’s Award for Excellence in the Arts.
+She designed the puppets and set for Natan El Sabio, a collaborative project with Teatro Luis Poma in El Salvador.
+Ines’ puppets and design for Babylon: Journeys of Refugees, Sandglass Theater’s production, include two of her many crankies.
+Ines has last been touring with Sandglass’ production of D-Generation, An Exaltation of Larks, a piece about people with dementia.
+She is an UNIMA citation winner and in 2010, received the Vermont Governor’s Award for Excellence in the Arts.
+Ines has retired from touring but is still very connected to Sandglass through her designs and puppet building, including puppets for Eric’s new collaboration with playwright and performer Linda Paris-Bailey.
+Ines has also built the Little Merrill puppet for Tune Yard’s new music video.

 Kalob Martinez, Ensemble Performer

-Raphael Sacks is a singer, dancer and theatermaker from New York City, newly transplanted to Springfield Vermont with his own dance-theater company Loom Ensemble (LoomEnsemble.com), in residence at the Art Monastery Vermont (ArtMonatsery.org) on the banks of the Connecticut River.
+Raphael Sacks is a singer, dancer and theater maker from New York City, recently transplanted to Springfield Vermont with his own dance-theater company Loom Ensemble (LoomEnsemble.com), in residence at the Art Monastery Vermont (ArtMonastery.orgArtMonastery.org) on the banks of the Connecticut River.

 Kaitee Yaeko Tredway, Ensemble Performer

-Kaitee Yaeko Tredway is a Boston-based puppetry performer, designer, fabricator, and coach.
+Kaitee Yaeko Tredway is a puppeteer and theater maker.
+In addition to Babylon: Journeys of Refugees, Kaitee also appears in Sandglass's production of Rock the Boat.
 In the fall of 2019, she performed in the ensemble of Martin P. Robinson’s All Hallows’ Eve.
 Her original work to date consists of short-form puppet pieces presented at puppet slams in both Boston and NYC.
 She has studied with international puppet artists Hugo & Ines and Yael Rasooly at the National Puppetry Conference at the Eugene O’Neill Theater Center.
 Credits on stage and behind the scenes in Boston include the Lyric Stage Company, Company One, imaginary beasts, and Wheelock Family Theatre.
-She is a graduate of Bennington College.
+You can find her online at www.kaitee-tredway.com.